trms/nml/doc/nml-cmsgpack.md

 There are some important aspects of MessagePack that we should be aware of.

+- I am currently basing my MessagePack assumptions on this binding: https://github.com/antirez/lua-cmsgpack
+- that MessagePack binding uses a BSD two clause license, I will probably need to update this project's license (MIT)
 - **MessagePack is Big Endian**, this may cause a performance issue when transferring larger data buffers across little endian systems.
 All of our MC components are little endian at the moment.
 - MessagePack encoding and decoding are two step processes.
 They both allocate a temporary internal buffer to store the encoded data, which is then pushed to lua as a string buffer.